 In December 1960 Little Venice experienced a fire which caused extensive damage to the kitchen area of “the house” on Court Street.
 The pending development of North Shore Drive and New York State’s acquisition of surrounding property caused Little Venice to seek a new location.

-Temporarily Little Venice leased a small restaurant on the corner of Jay and Court Streets, previously known as J.J.’s Restaurant.
+Temporarily Little Venice leased a small restaurant on the corner of Jay and Court Streets, previously known as M & M Diner.
 Meanwhile, the owners were in search of Little Venice’s new home.

 In May of 1961 Little Venice relocated to 22 Chenango Street, site of Delano’s Restaurant.
 It remained there until 1969 when First National Bank (which owned the property) bought out the lease in order to expand.